hjhart/hjhart.blog/_posts/2015-08-11-i-spilled-water-on-my-macbook-pro.markdown

 ---
 layout: post
 title: "I spilled water on my MacBook Pro.
 What do I do?"
-summary: "Without a good backup strategy, spilling water on your Macbook can be devastating.
+excerpt: "Without a good backup strategy, spilling water on your Macbook can be devastating.
 Let's try to recover that laptop, or at least your data."
 comments: true

 ---